CroXY3D/CruXY-OLD/Fusion 360/README.md

 Fusion archive files.
 The overall design is too large for Github.
-I'm looking into splitting it or hosting it on Dropbox or something like that
+I'm looking into splitting it or hosting it on Dropbox or something like that.
+Combinging Frame, XY Assembly and Z Assembly will get most of the printer.